 Supermoon lunar eclipse

-28-Sep-2015I don't usually put the technical details of the photos - it's not that kind of site.
-However I'm really impressed with my Supermoon lunar eclipse photo.
-Not so much on my skill, other than being able to hold very still.
+28-Sep-2015I don't usually put the technical details of my photos - it's not that kind of site.
+However, I'm really impressed with my Supermoon lunar eclipse photo.
+Not so much on my skill, other than being able to hold the camera and lens very still.

 If you like this picture you may also like my General gallery, within the Nature gallery.